-Estimate the volume-to-mass conversion derived from the drained mass of krill in a known volume (e.g. 10 litres) taken from the codend Measure the length of codend containing krill (precision ± 0.1 m) Estimate the green weight of krill caught (using equation) Measure the width and height of the codend (precision $\pm 0.1~\text{m})$
+Codend volume At the start of fishing Measure the width and height of the codend (precision ± 0.1 m) Every month 1 Estimate the volume-to-mass conversion derived from the drained mass of krill in a known volume (e.g. 10 litres) taken from the codend Every haul Measure the length of codend containing krill (precision $\pm 0.1 \text{ m}$) Estimate the green weight of krill caught (using equation)

-- 1 A new period will commence when the vessel moves to a new subarea or division.
-2 Individual haul when using a conventional trawl, or integrated over a six-hour neriod - Individual haul when using a conventional trawl, or integrated over a six-hour period when using the continuous fishing system.
+- A new period will commence when the vessel moves to a new subarea or division.
+Individual haul when using a conventional trawl, or integrated over a six-hour period when using the continuous fishing system.